Cyber Security Salary and Job Opportunities

 Many employers prefer candidates with a college education.
 Earning a cybersecurity degree can prepare you for high-paying jobs in a rapidly growing field.
 Applicants without a bachelor’s degree may have fewer career options.
 A bachelor’s degree is required for 88% of cybersecurity job requirements.

-Earning a cybersecurity degree can also impact pay and job security.
-Bachelor’s degree holders made approximately 65% more than workers with only a high school diploma, according to the U.S. Bureau of Labor Statistics (BLS).
+Earning a cybersecurity degree can also have an impact on pay and job security.
+Bachelor’s degree holders earned approximately 65% more than workers with only a high school diploma, according to the U.S. Bureau of Labor Statistics (BLS).